Keyboard shortcuts

 }

-Next, we'll need to create a GPU texture to initialize the struct with.
-We can accomplish this by loading a texture from an image file after we create the window in our model function.
-We will let nannou find the assets directory for us using the app's assets_path() method, so we only need to spell out the image path from the root of that directory.
+Next, we’ll need to load an image to initialize the struct with.
+We can accomplish this by asking Bevy’s asset server to load an image file after we create the window in our model function, via the app’s asset_server() method.
+The asset server looks for files within the project’s assets directory, so we only need to spell out the image path from the root of that directory.
+Loading happens in the background, and the returned Handle can be drawn as soon as the asset is ready.

 #![allow(unreachable_code, unused_variables, dead_code)]